JungKoo Kang

 What were your experiences during the L.A. riots?

-During the L.A. riots, I was still running my business.
-At that time, Radio Korea contributed a lot to helping Koreans.
+I was still running my business during the L.A. riots.
+Radio Korea contributed a lot to helping Koreans at the time.
 They raised funds to provide compensation for damage to businesses.
-Thankfully, my business was located downtown, and my business wasn’t heavily affected, but it is still a painful history for the Korean community.
+Thankfully, my business was downtown and not heavily affected.
+Regardless, it is a painful piece of history for the Korean community.
 There were some problems with fundraising, and I wish people were more aware of that.

 What type of business did you run?